Edna Lister’s Sermons

 When I have crost the bar.

-1^The sandbar that usually separates shallower coastal waters from the open sea.
+1 The bar is the sandbar that often separates shallower coastal waters from the open sea.

 Finis